aliyun/terraform-provider-alicloud/website/docs/r/eci_container_group.html.markdown

 * `initial_delay_seconds` - (Optional, Int) Check the time to start execution, calculated from the completion of container startup.
 * `period_seconds` - (Optional, Int) Buffer time for the program to handle operations before closing.
 * `timeout_seconds` - (Optional, Int) Check the timeout, the default is 1 second, the minimum is 1 second.
-* `success_threshold` - (Optional, Int) The check count threshold for re-identifying successful checks since the last failed check (must be consecutive successes), default is 1.
+* `success_threshold` - (Optional, Int, ForceNew) The check count threshold for re-identifying successful checks since the last failed check (must be consecutive successes), default is 1.
 Current must be 1.
 * `failure_threshold` - (Optional, Int) Threshold for the number of checks that are determined to have failed since the last successful check (must be consecutive failures), default is 3.
 * `exec` - (Optional, Set) Health check using command line method.
 See [`exec`](#containers-liveness_probe-exec) below.
 * `tcp_socket` - (Optional, Set) Health check using TCP socket method.
 See [`tcp_socket`](#containers-liveness_probe-tcp_socket) below.